 Breaking or dismantling furniture, making holes in walls, scratching window glass, and even a smashed iPad are all examples of destructive behavior.
 Unlike aggressive or self-injurious behavior, destructive is aimed at inanimate objects, not people.

-What are the Behavior Reduction Strategies Used in ABA Therapy?
+What Are the Behavior Reduction Strategies Used in ABA Therapy?

-- Personalized Treatment Plan
+2. Personalized Treatment Plan

 A personalized treatment plan could include many interventions, including speech and language therapy, behavioral therapy, social skills training, occupational therapy, and medication management.